tytydraco/yessleep/out/My_sister_was_abducted_by_a_podcast_host.md

 According to Google, yeah, that’s a thing.
 It’s a pretty well-known phenomenon, which is kind of a scary thought.
 And just like me, I’m sure you also immediately switch to imagining the nefarious things that could be achieved with this concept.
 And Sarah was dead sure that she had found an example.
 It’s complicated, and I can’t pretend that I understood the half of it, but I got the gist.
 She had found a source, that was trying to manufacture human compliance.
 To foster both ignorance and conformity for means that even she was yet to discover.
 So 8 months prior she booked a plane ticket, and left the state on the same route that I soon found myself retreading.

-Just reading about it made my head swim, turning page over page of her notes only to feel more and more at unease.
+Just reading about it made my head swim, turning page over page of her notes only to feel more and more unease.
 To read about what she claimed was a podcast, whose only existence was to twist its audience.
-That both aurally and visually its only purpose was a subliminal one.
+That both aurally and visually, its only purpose was a subliminal one.
 That, what is meant to sound like conversation, is a carefully crafted script designed to warp the mind.
 That its visuals might be edited down to the individual pixel, frame by frame just to control one’s thoughts and emotions.
 Sarah had found it fascinating, I found it fearful.